decentralized-identity/keri/docs/Q-and-A.md

 With a waist and a neck. <img src="../images/platform_locked_trust.png" alt="Platform locked trust" border="0" width="400" style="float:left"><img src="../images/waist_neck.png" alt="Waist and neck" border="0" width="400" style="float:right">
 _(@henkvancann)_

+## What role does KERI play in the suggested "repair of the internet"?
+Much of the operation of internet infrastructure is inherently decentralized, but control over the value transported across this infrastructure may be much less so.\
+Centralized value capture systems concentrate value and power and thereby provide both strong temptations for malicious administrators to wield that concentrated power to extract value from participants. \
+We believe that _decentralization of value transfer_ is essential to building trust.
+Consequently a key compo- nent for a decentralized foundation of trust is an interoperable decentralized identity system.
+[Source: whitepaper page 7](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf)

 # Q&A section Identifiers

-## How is a KERI identifier different than a regaular identifier in DID methods?
+## How is a KERI identifier different than a regular identifier in DID methods?
+A self-sovereign identifier that is not self-certifying is dependent of infrastructure and is not fully autonomous and not fully porteable.
+KERI uses autonomic identifiers, fully cryptographically derivable and portable.
+_(@henkvancann)_

 ## Is my KERI identifier public?